National Museum Unveils Restored 10th Century Chola Bronzes

 2-Minute Summary (TL;DR)

-- National Museum restored five 10th-century Chola bronze idols.
+- The National Museum, New Delhi, unveiled five meticulously restored 10th-century Chola bronze idols.

-- The restoration used advanced laser cleaning and chemical stabilization.
+- The restoration project spanned over two years, utilizing advanced laser cleaning and chemical stabilization techniques.

-- Chola bronzes are famous for the 'lost-wax' (cire perdue) casting method.
+- Chola bronzes are renowned for their intricate 'lost-wax' (cire perdue) casting method.

 How This Topic is Tested in Competitive Exams